QuentinRa/blog.quentinra.dev/tools/git/index.md

 ![gpg](gpg.png)

-You can sign your commits are have this too using
+You can sign your commits and have this too using
 [GPG keys](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/generating-a-new-gpg-key)
-(github tutorial).
+(GitHub tutorial).
 You will need to write a passphrase each time you are committing but you can reduce the number of times asked

 * [help on stackoverflow](https://stackoverflow.com/questions/38384957/prevent-git-from-asking-for-the-gnupg-password-during-signing-a-commit)
 * [gpg-agent.conf](https://gist.github.com/tknv/43604e851a371949343b78261c48f190)

-Also someone can commit on the behalf of someone else (not related to GPG)
+Also, someone can commit on the behalf of someone else (not related to GPG)

 * [authored / committed](https://stackoverflow.com/questions/25327743/what-flow-causes-github-commits-that-are-authored-by-one-user-but-committed)